Entertainment (Waterparks album): Critical reception

 Phoebe Constable of Dead Press gave praise to Awsten Knight's vocals and the catchability throughout the track listing, concluding that "Ultimately, Entertainment is a consistently strong pop-rock release.
 [A] bit more variety in places would've been a nice touch, but nevertheless it doesn't stop it being an incredibly fun listen that's bound to be a great soundtrack to the summers ahead."
 Rob Sayce of Rock Sound praised the band for avoiding the sophomore slump by crafting a record that's "vibrant, surprising and borderline-scarily addictive" with a creative mix of various subgenres and Knight's "uniquely relatable" lyricism, concluding that, "By taking some huge risks and refusing to be to tied to any one lane, they've proved every doubter wrong."
 Logan White of Substream Magazine felt the album started off strong with its first two tracks and kept the momentum going with surprising forays into acoustic-driven love songs and electronic beats, concluding that "Entertainment is fun, catchy, and even a little bit unpredictable.
 Waterparks have pushed forward to become the best version of themselves that they can be, proving that they are here to stay."
 Dork writer Dan Harrison commented about the band's penchant for matching "awkward emotion" with a "day-glo" pop punk soundscape and sugary choruses over salty subject matter, saying "A juxtaposition that's proven effective time and time again, Entertainment may be more popcorn than a three course dinner, but it hits the spot every time."

+In December 2018, Rock Sound listed Entertainment at number 5 in its Top 50 Albums of 2018 list, concluding "There was never a dull moment - and who would want it any other way?"
+Upset Magazine listed Entertainment at number 17 on its Best of 2018 list, with Stephen Ackroyd describing it as "a record that sparkles with star dust at every turn".
+Ackroyd commented that aspects of the album were "lifted magpie-like", but concluded "True originality is great, but it’s far from everything.
+Waterparks understand their world well enough to build within it far more effectively than they ever could by leaving it behind".